 The roof drainage system consisted of aluminum gutters and downspouts which appeared to be functional at the time of the inspection.
 Gutters and downspouts should receive routine maintenance to prevent premature failure and drainage problems that may lead to water intrusion.
 Observation of fascia behind the gutters is obscured by the gutters.
 Keeping the gutters clean will help reduce the likelihood of overflows and resulting damage to fascia.
-Homeowners should be aware that gutters that have been dirty or clogged for an extended time may have led to unobservable damage to fascia or roofing components.
+Homeowners should be aware that gutters that have been dirty or clogged for an extended time may have led to damage to fascia or roofing components that was not observable at the time of inspection.